fno2010/alto-multipart/introduction.md

 To be summarized, we need the multipart query service for three reasons:

-- Clients may want to query multiple ALTO information resources in a single request to reduce the time consumption.
+- Clients may want to query multiple ALTO information resources in a single request to reduce the network latency.
 - Clients may want to query multiple ALTO resources consistently, which means the server should guarantee the responses of all resources are generated at the same time.